 Jeffrey R. Orenstein, Ph.D., Travel Journalist, Simply Smart Travel

-One tactic that seems to work well is to offer a complimentary stay with amenities to travel writers who have readers in the demographics/geographics of your target market.
+One tactic that seems to work well is to offer a complimentary stay to travel writers who have readers in the demographics/locations of your target market.
 It is very likely that they will write a fair and usually quite good article about the property.

-It is always a good a idea to add specific information about the hotel on Google Business Listing (pricing, bedrooms, stars).
-Doing this increases the chance that your hotel will pop up in Google searches before the organic search results.
-A lot of people first check these suggestions because they usually provide the most basic info very prominently.
+It is always a good idea to add specific information about your hotel on Google My Business.
+This includes pricing, rooms available, contact information, photos, and reviews.
+Doing this increases the chance that your hotel will pop up in Google searches.
+A lot of people first check these suggestions because they usually provide the most basic information very prominently.

 Rodger Roeser, CEO, The Eisen Agency

-Put together a series of packages that include amenities at the hotel that coincide with area/regional “things to do.”
-So, if the area is known for local wines or horses for example, tie in a program that would include things at the hotel that engage those interests (e.g. a wine tasting at the hotel).
-Then, you can market it on Facebook based on people’s interests (such as people who have wine or horses listed as an interest) as opposed to just randomly trying to market to “travelers.”
+Put together a series of packages (including amenities at the hotel) that coincide with area/regional “things to do.”
+If the area is known for local wines, for example, tie in a program that would include things at the hotel that engage those interests (e.g., a wine tasting at the hotel).
+Then, you can market it on Facebook based on people’s interests (such as people who have wine as an interest) as opposed to just randomly trying to market to “travelers.”

 Consumers are using Instagram as a primary method of research to decide which hotels and resorts feel like the best fit for their needs.
 There’s an assumption that hotel-generated web content can be misleading, so consumers have turned to social media to peruse user-generated content of the property to see what the resort “actually” looks like.
 Their first impression is often the hotel’s own Instagram page, so it’s important to run a well-groomed account that greets these researchers with authenticity and professionalism.